Fracturing Fundamentals for Non-Fracers

-This 1-day course includes the fundamentals of hydraulic fracturing along with addressing the general process, the terminology, and many of the real-world problems - in a concise format.
-The overall emphasis is how hydraulic fracturing fits-in with, is impacted by, or impacts geologic concerns, reservoir engineering, and operations.
-It will provide a general familiarity with fundamentals of the complete hydraulic fracturing process.
-That is, why it works (or doesn't), where is it applicable, and what to consider in order to improve.
-Topics include:
+The course presents the fundamentals of hydraulic fracturing, along with addressing the general process, the "terminology", and many of the "real-world" problems - in a concise format.
+The overall emphasis of the day is how hydraulic fracturing fits-in with, is impacted by, or impacts geologic concerns, reservoir engineering, and operations.
+The day will provide a general familiarity with fundamentals of the complete hydraulic fracturing process.
+That is - why it works (or doesn't), where is it applicable, and what might be considered in order to "do better".

 - Introduction – What is fracturing?

 - What type of fracture do I want?

 - Major fracture variables, i.e., can I create the fracture I want?

 - Combines the above discussion into discrete "Candidate Recognition" examples

 - How do I know if I achieved my goal?

 The course will introduce the basic concepts and terminology of hydraulic fracturing, enabling you to intelligently discuss the potential applications to your well.
 For geologists and geophysicists, it will provide an ability to recognize very early in the evaluation process the potential for fracturing to improve potential target formations, as well as learning what types of formations make the best targets for fracture stimulation.

 The course is intended for engineering managers, geologists, geophysicists, reservoir engineers desiring general information about the process, and what it can do for them.
 It is also intended as a general review for petroleum engineers with knowledge/experience about fracturing, but no current active involvement.

 Laptops are required for this course.
 The instructor's text, Hydraulic Fracturing, will serve as course material.
 Electronic PDF of presentation will also be given; participants must have Adobe read/write in order to take notes in electronic files.